Saif-Arshad/JsonBlogAPI/README.md

 ## Tech Stack Used

 Next JS
-Tailwind Css
+Tailwind CSS
-Mongodb Atlas
+MongoDB Atlas
 Restful API
 ## Hosted
-Hosted on Vercel here is link
+Hosted on Vercel here is the link https://jsonblogapi.vercel.app/
-https://jsonblogapi.vercel.app/

 ## Documentation

-You can fin how to use that api here https://jsonblogapi.vercel.app/docs
+You can find how to use that API here https://jsonblogapi.vercel.app/docs